 Best practices for successful Dynamics NAV Integration

 Start with a tight scope and clear owners.
-Define entities, fields, and rules early.
-Map taxes, units, and currencies carefully, then freeze contracts.
-Use realistic data sets for testing, not tiny samples.
+Define the entities, fields, and business rules you need before building anything.
+Map taxes, units, and currencies carefully between systems, then lock down those contracts so changes go through a review process rather than happening silently.

 How APPSeCONNECT Helps in Dynamics NAV Integration